First-Order Bayesian Regret Analysis of Thompson Sampling: Negative Results for Thompson Sampling

-The existence of an algorithm achieving $O(\sqrt{L^*})$ regret for contextual bandits was posed in \cite{coltopen} and resolved positively in \cite{MYGA}.
-However the algorithm given is highly computationally intractable.
-Here we show that Thompson Sampling does not match this guarantee.
+The existence of an algorithm achieving $O(\sqrt{L^*})$ regret for contextual bandits was asked in \cite{coltopen} and resolved positively in \cite{MYGA} with a computationally intractable algorithm, and later in \cite{foster2021efficient} with an efficient algorithm assuming access to a regression oracle.
+It would be interesting to design a natural Bayesian algorithm matching these guarantees.

-\begin{restatable}{theorem}{contextuallowerbound} It is possible that Thompson Sampling achieves, with high probability, loss $\Omega(\sqrt{T})$ for a contextual bandit problem with $L^*=0$ optimal loss, $K=2$ cliques, and $d=O(\sqrt{T})$ total arms.
+\begin{restatable}{theorem}{contextuallowerbound} There exists a prior distribution on which Thompson Sampling achieves, with high probability, regret $\Omega(\sqrt{T})$ for a contextual bandit problem with $L^*=0$ optimal loss, $K=2$ cliques, and $d=O(\sqrt{T})$ total arms.

 \end{restatable}